 After cleaning, funori (Japanese seaweed paste) is applied with rayon paper strips to stabilize areas of loss and tears in the silk support.

 Conservators next prepare the lining paper that will support the painting in its hanging scroll format.
-Below, the lining papers are dyed to match the color of the lightest areas of the painting.
+The lining papers are dyed to match the color of the lightest areas of the painting.

 The dyed lining papers are joined to fit the width of painting.
 The painting is about 101 inches in width; the lining papers are made to be about 109 inches.